CMS-Enterprise/mint-app/docs/adr/0017-common-milestone.md

     in other tables
   - refactor steps (WIP)
     - add an `id` column (type `uuid`) and populate with `gen_random_uuid()` in the `mto_common_milestone` table
+    - set this new `id` column as primary key
     - find all tables where the foreign key relation exists on the current `key` column
       - create a column on each of those tables called `mto_common_milestone_id`
       - migration to map the new `id` from the `mto_common_milestone` table where the FK relation exists on the current